wayofthepie/blog-src/posts/2017-07-15-Terraform-GCP.markdown

 # Conclusion
 There's not much to codifying a cluster setup on Google Cloud.
-Note that there are some limitations, one of the bigger ones being updates, you cannot update the `google_container_cluster` without terraform destroying the initial cluster and createing a new one.
+Note that there are some limitations, one of the bigger ones being updates, you cannot update the `google_container_cluster` resource without terraform destroying the initial cluster and creating a new one.
 Depending on how you plan to apply updates this may or may not be a problem - for example you could choose to create _an entire new cluster_ with updates and migrate any existing workloads on the old onto the new , finally destroying the old one.